 Some types of planning projects are not eligible to be funded with SL grants.
 Those include, but are not limited to, preparing administrative documents such as FAA Part 139 certification manuals, security manuals, airport rules and regulations, and minimum operating and development standards for airport tenants.

-SUSTAINABILIITY: In this category, projects are of a nature that indirectly support aviation based activities but are not typically used to generate airport revenue such as public terminal areas (may include free public parking and roads); airfield maintenance facilities; and land acquisition to provide for these types of developments.
+6. ECONOMIC SUSTAINABILIITY: In this category, projects are of a nature that indirectly support aviation-based activities but are not typically used to generate airport revenue such as public terminal areas (may include free public parking and roads); airfield maintenance facilities; and land acquisition to provide for these types of developments.